torbenvanassche/necro_ascension/post_ragnarok_story/Characters/Nidhogg.md

 a serpent-like dragon that dwells around Lyngvi after leaving Niflheim.
 It gnaws at the roots of Yggdrasil, threatening its stability, and is often seen as a symbol of destruction and chaos.
 Nidhogg is also associated with the afterlife, feeding on the corpses of the wicked in Náströnd, the shore of corpses.
 This fearsome creature plays a pivotal role in the cosmic balance of Norse cosmology, embodying the darker forces of the mythological world.

+## Interaction with the player
+Nidhogg will be found on [[Lyngvi]], where the player can interact with them to unlock knowledge on how to summon some of the minions.
+The dragon has grown old, as it has been dictated by [[The Norns]].
+This has caused its body to deteriorate and as a result, scales of the dragon have been scattered around.

+The scattering of the scales has an impact on what can be encountered between the realms.
+The scales have been absorbed into the realms and need to be extracted from powerful beings encountered by the player.
+This gives us the opportunity to have bosses drop scale fragments and use those a progression system.